Want to learn how pitch website owners directly for freelance writing work? It’s one of the easier ways to find clients.

 Well, I have to admit that we do have pajama parties every once in awhile, but by far not as often as I would like, it’s a shame.
 The reality is that working as a freelance writer has a lot of upsides but it also has some downsides, and freelance writers are faced with a lot of problems as well.

-You Don’t Have To Fight for Content Farm Work
+You Don’t Have To Fight for Low Paying Work:

 How to Construct a Powerful Pitch For a Website: